 • persons that have access to residence in safe countries due to multiple citizenship and German citizens are not eligible for nomination

 • multiple nominations of one person by several institutions are not permitted

 The following websites provide information and concrete examples of at-risk scholars who are currently seeking a host institution:

 Please find updated programme documents and further information on the website of the Philipp Schwartz Initiative.

-The internal deadline within the University is 23 August 2019, the deadline for applications at AvH is 13 September 2019.
+The internal University deadline is 6 February 2020, the deadline for applications at AvH is 29 February 2020.
 Kindly note that researchers cannot apply directly, but must be nominated by a suitable institution.